provose/provose/docs/v1.0/reference/ec2_instances.md

 The phrase "user data" refers to instructions given to EC2 instances when they are created.
 EC2 allows user data to be supplied as shell scripts, or as the [cloud-init](https://cloudinit.readthedocs.io/en/latest/) standard for configuring instances.

-Provose currently only support user data via Bash shell scripts, and does not support other shells or the cloud-init standard.
+Provose currently only supports user data via Bash shell scripts, and does not support other shells or the cloud-init standard.